top of page

 3. Snorkeling and Swimming at Melasti Beach

-While Melasti Beach is not as famous for snorkeling as other Bali locations, the crystal clear waters provide decent visibility for casual snorkeling.
+While Melasti Beach is not as famous for snorkelling as other Bali locations, the crystal clear waters provide decent visibility for casual snorkelling.
 You'll see some beautiful tropical fish.
-Swimming is also a popular activity, with the gentle waves making it suitable for all skill levels.
-The waves break further out against the rocks and so when they get to the shore line, they are merely a tickle on the sand, which is very nice for children and adults that don't want to get turned upside down, legs in the air (If you love the thrill of this - Dreamland is for you).
+There are rocks too that you can walk out to when the tide is out and poke around.
+Swimming is also a popular activity at Melasti, with the gentle waves making it suitable for all skill levels.
+The waves break further out against the rocks and so when they get to the shore line, they are merely a tickle on the sand, which is very nice for children and adults that don't want to get turned upside down, legs in the air (If you love the thrill of this - Dreamland is the beach for you).
 A bikini ripper beach - as I call it.
 I've seen many bums and bits n bobs at Dreamland through an unexpected wave skittling anyone that thinks the strong waves have passed and that these ones will be ok.
 LOL, big mistake.
+But not at Melasti - overall weather dependant, Melasti is mostly calm and beautiful.

 4. Explore the Surrounding Cliffs getting down to Melasti Beach

 The imposing limestone cliffs that surround the beach offer opportunities for exploration and adventure.
 Although climbing the cliffs can be risky, the paths around the base provide fantastic vantage points for taking in the panoramic views.
-Although you will die if you have to walk up the road coming down to the beach.
-As we had to when our taxi couldn't pick us up from the bottom (because of some rule) and we hadn't took the scooter (because there's 4 of us and that's not happening on the roads of Bali - even though the locals do) and so we took a taxi in, that dropped us at the entrance, but come home time, we couldn't get the taxi to pick us back up at the entrance (I'll look into this another time).
+On our very first visit, back in the day when we didn't have our own scooter because we're a family.
+We took a taxi to Melasti.
+Because our Grab taxi on the way home couldn't pick us up from the bottom near the beach (because of some rule) and we hadn't took the scooter (because there's 4 of us and that's not happening on the roads of Bali - even though the locals do) and so we took a taxi in, that dropped us at the entrance, but come home time, we couldn't get the taxi to pick us back up at the beach and they would only pick us up from the ticket booth entrance.
 The taxi driver found it very comical watching us get to his car with heads like beetroots and a pulse in our cheeks.
-We got some beauts photos though!
+We got some beauts photos on the walk up though!
+Now we ride down like pro's and park round the back near White Rock Beach Club.
+Just something to be aware of if you are taxi-ing it to Melasti.
+It was a great work out although very stressful and hot!

 Entrance Fee Melasti Beach, Bali

-Karma Beach Bali is another nearby option, located in the neighbouring area of Karma Kandara.
+Karma Beach, right on the beach in Melasti at the very far right end is another nearby option, located in the neighbouring area of Karma Kandara.
 It offers a laid-back vibe with its own private beach, beachside dining, and various activities like kayaking and paddleboarding.
 The clear waters and picturesque setting make it a great spot for a relaxing day out.
 We recently had a date night here to Watch DJ Danny Rampling (more on that soon - a great day - a great beach club)

 (There are many more beach clubs than listed here.
 Along the whole coast of Melasti, there are many spots to grab a drink and cool off.
 Beds to hire on the beaches and umbrellas.
 We mostly love to be on the sand because we love to ground to the Earth' magnetic energy and so love to be on the sand, but beds are dotted in front of restaurants to hire for the day and order your drinks and food from.)